mokhethi-k/alx-zero_day/0x03_git/README.md

-This is a subdirectory readme file
+This is a subdirectory readme file inside my repository